Posts Tagged ‘Fiction’

 Now alone in the room, the Chaplin asked, “Did you enjoy the service today?”

 “Of course.
 I always liked that story where God drowns everybody.”
 Milton answered with a smile.
 “You know I drowned somebody once.”
-Milton shocked himself by how casually he revealed this.
-What followed was a sense of panic he hadn’t felt in years.
+Milton shocked himself with this casual reveal.
+A sense of panic followed, the likes of which he hadn’t felt in years.
 Milton looked behind him to see if the guard was there, but luckily, he was standing outside.

 Turning back, the Chaplin maintained his warm friendly smile, but it was evident he’d read the expression Milton wore on his face.
 “Don’t worry,” Savanalli said, “anything you say here is between us.”